Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: Numerical results for

 \subsection{Scaling behaviour in the vicinity of the IDFP}

-In the following, we perform a detailed numerical analysis of the renormalization results on finite periodic chains with lengths $L=2^n$, $n=7,8\dots,14$ and for each length $100000$ random samples are considered.
-To treat such large samples, we used an efficient numerical algorithm which works in time linearly with $L$ with some logarithmic correction.
+Here, we perform a detailed numerical analysis of the renormalization results on finite periodic chains with lengths $L=2^k$, $k=7,8,\dots,14$, and for each length $100\,000$ random samples are considered.
+To treat such large samples, we used an efficient numerical algorithm which works in linear time as a function of $L$, up to a logarithmic correction.